campuscode/rails-guides-pt-BR/pt-BR/caching_with_rails.md

 gem 'hiredis'
 ```

-Redis cache store will automatically require & use hiredis if available.
+Redis cache store will automatically require and use hiredis if available.
 No further
 configuration is needed.

 Finally, add the configuration in the relevant `config/environments/*.rb` file: